kathehann/baked-goods-classifier/README.md

 Exploratory plots showed that:
-- Baked goods generally have higher sugar and carbohydrate content
+- Baked goods generally have higher sugar content
 - Non-baked goods typically have higher protein content
 - The distribution of calories is right-skewed, with many high-calorie baked items